adamsilver/fdpb/06-an-inbox.md

 - The `aria-haspopup` attribute indicates that the button shows a menu.
 It acts as warning that, when pressed, the user will be moved to the “popup” menu.
 - The `<span>` contains the unicode character for a down arrow.
 Conventionally this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something below it.
 The `aria-hidden="true"` attribute prevents screen readers from announcing “down pointing triangle” or similar.
 Thanks to `aria-haspopup`, it’s not needed in the non-visual context.
 - The `aria-haspopup` attribute is complemented by `aria-expanded` which tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.
-- The role is now set to `menu` instead of `menubar` because it now expands and collapses; a `menubar` is always visible.
+- The role is now set to `menu` instead of `menubar` because it now expands and collapses.
+Where as a `menubar` is always visible.
-- Pressing the button shows the menu and moves focus to the first `menuitem`.
-- Pressing <kbd>down</kbd> or <kbd>up</kbd> on a `menuitem` moves to the next or previous item (on loop).
-- Pressing <kbd>escape</kbd> on a `menuitem` moves focus to the menu button and closes the menu.
-- All `menuitems`s have `tabindex="-1"` which means pressing <kbd>tab</kbd> won't move focus to the them.
-Instead, users can traverse the items with the arrow keys, which saves them having to wade through each of the menu items to get to the next discrete component.

 Here's the Javascript: